When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 How to Begin Postpartum Movement

 We can’t talk about when to start pelvic floor exercises after birth without talking about how.
+It really is essential that you begin moving your body again slowly and intentionally.

 While pregnancy and childbirth is a natural, physiological process that your body was designed for, childbirth is, in many ways, like an injury.